 Kiwibank | ANZ | ASB | National Bank

-New Zealand has offered and paid some of the highest interest rates in the developed world for a number of years.
+Some of the highest interest rates in the developed world were offered and paid in New Zealand for a number of years.

-Here are current mortgage interest rates offered by some of the country’s main high street lenders.
+Here are current mortgage interest rates offered by some of the country’s main lenders.

 Mortgage Interest Rates in New Zealand

 |Type of Mortgage||ANZ||ASB||Kiwibank||Westpac|

 * These rates are available only for home buyers who borrow 80% or less of the property’s value.
 Other conditions may also apply.